Louis Prima: A new act

 Prima signed with Dot Records in 1959 and produced eight albums, headlined by Wonderland By Night and On Stage in 1961.
 The couple was constantly performing and it affected their marriage.
 An attempted vacation boating down the Atlantic coast ended up grounded in the Intracoastal Waterway until rescued by the Coast Guard.

 In January 1961, Prima was invited by Frank Sinatra to perform at the inaugural gala for President John F. Kennedy; the two played "Old Black Magic" together.

 The constant performances and Prima's infidelities were too much for Smith.
+That noted, Smith also had an affair with Frank Sinatra, prior to her divorce from Prima in 1961.
 After finishing up their contract at the Desert Inn, she filed for divorce at the Eighth Judicial Circuit Court of Nevada in Las Vegas.

-After Keely was out of his life and his performances, Prima tried to prove that he did not need her.
-In the New York Post, there was a suggestion that Keely should rejoin for an act in New York's Basin Street East nightclub.
-Prima said, "I have no desire whatsoever to have any dealings with Keely Smith under any conditions…There is nothing in the world or no one that could ever make me accept this woman in our act."
+After Smith was out of his life and his performances, Prima tried to prove that he did not need her.
+In the New York Post there was a suggestion that Smith should rejoin for an act in New York's Basin Street East nightclub.
+Prima said "I have no desire whatsoever to have any dealings with Keely Smith under any conditions… There is nothing in the world or no one that could ever make me accept this woman in our act."

 Prima's father died in 1961, the same year as the divorce from Smith.
 His mother died in the winter of 1965.